Woodley Coal Basins

 This basin was situated just south of Murray's Bridge and Samuel Ashton of nearby Woodley Mill owned the surrounding land.
 Moreover, he was the occupier of Far Coal Pit Field adjoining the basin.
 The map does not show any pit buildings or a shaft but there would have been a shaft somewhere in the vicinity.

-Coal gained here would have been taken by boat a short distance southwards to Ashton's Private Branch Canal where it would have been unloaded and used to power Woodley Mill.
+Coal from here would have been transported by boat the short distance southwards to Ashtons' Private Branch where it would have been used to power Woodley Mill.

 South Woodley Coal Basin